All Episodes

 Yes, that's true.

-Adolf Eichmann got a trial, yeah.
+Adolf Eichmann got a trial.

 He got a trial.

-Even Adolf Eichmann got a trial.
+Even Adolph Eichmann got a trial.

 Well, there's something seriously flawed about that analogy.

-From today's Boston Herald walking a tight rope on a politically charged issue, Senator John Kerry, who served in Vietnam but did not serve in prison, vowed weeks ago to raise the controversial Downing Street memo as an issue in Washington, but he has since publicly held his tongue on the matter.
+From today's Boston Herald walking a tightrope on a politically charged issue, Senator John Kerry, who served in Vietnam but did not serve in prison, vowed weeks ago to raise the controversial Downing Street memo as an issue in Washington, but he has since publicly held his tongue on the matter.

 And a lot of people don't understand why.

-I mean, he was really out there, you know, he was he remember Kerry was gonna lead the impeachment charge on the Downing Street memo, and he's backed off and he hasn't done it.
+You know, he was, remember, Kerry was going to lead the impeachment charge on the Downing Street memo, and he's backed off and he hasn't done it.

 And these kooks are taking it and carrying the water on this.